farhan2077/swiftpay/microcontroller/README.md

 | WiFi        | _pre-installed_                                          |

 5. Connect all components like the following figure

+   **NOTES:**

+   - Vcc and Gnd of HC-SR04 must be connected with VIN and GND of ESP32

    ![full-module_bb.png](full-module/full-module_bb.png)

 6. Steps in Arduino IDE
    1. Select **ESP32 Dev Module** from board manager
    2. Select correct Port